ichux/anomaly-detector/README.md

     - Internet access (To pull needed images, and AI model - approximately 6.6GB)
 - Start the program:
     - `make e` - create the .env file
-    - `make b` - build the
+    - `make b` - build the container

 ### Key Benefits

-* **Privacy & Security:** All processing and storage occur on-premises via Ollama and Typesense.
+* **Privacy & Security:** All processing and storage occur on-premise via Ollama and Typesense.
 * **Speed & Scalability:** Millisecond-level indexing and retrieval with Typesense; sub-second inference using Llama 3.2 via Ollama.
 * **Clarity:** Technical anomalies are transformed into clear narratives, reducing operator cognitive load.